sepforBlueBoi/KDL/README.md

 ---

-most of this README is ai generated, to tired from working on the code, but it has been edited.
+most of this README is ai generated, too tired from working on the code, but it has been edited.